 Hair business is more complex than physics.
 You see, tension from a hair tightly tied and left in for several hours can definitely damage and break your hair.
 The pressure is not natural.
-We recommend that you sleep with you hair down.
+We recommend that you sleep with your hair down.

-And if you must tie it back, go low with a ponytail to reduce tension on the scalp, or loose braids at the nape of your neck for the same result.
+And if you must tie it back, go low with a ponytail to reduce tension on the scalp or loose braids at the nape of your neck for the same result.

-3. Silk on silk, Pillowcases and Headscarves
+3. Silk on silk, Pillowcases, and Headscarves

 What do you know about static and surface friction?
 Well, imagine getting a massage, it’s always better when the skin is oiled, isn’t it?

-No one wants dry skin to skin contact (pun NOT intended).
+No one wants dry skin-to-skin contact (pun NOT intended).
 The smoother a surface is, the less resistance other surfaces feel when in contact with it.

-Applying this to hair, why not switch your cotton pillow cases and scarves to silk or satin.
+Applying this to hair, why not switch your cotton pillowcases and scarves to silk or satin.
 If not for the better hair it will result in, how about to really feel like the rich do when they sleep.

 4. Brush Before Bed…not just your teeth!